 8. How will near-real-time payments affect fraud issues that exist with today's payment systems, if at all?

-'''
+Fraud could be potentially reduced.

 8i.
 Will near-real-time payments create new fraud risks?
 If yes, please elaborate on those risks.
-No

-'''

 9. To what extent would a ubiquitous near-real-time system bring about pivotal change to mobile payments?
+A key variable/enabler

 10. What would be the implication if the industry and/or the Federal Reserve Banks do not take any action to implement faster payments?
+Depends on the action being taken